Mahé Attractions & Experiences

 - Morne Seychellois National Park is 20 minutes by car from MAIA

-With a history dating back to the mid 1,800’s, the Sir Selwyn Selwyn-Clarke Market (often called the Victoria Market) remains one of the islands best examples of Victorian-Seychelles style architecture.
+Markets & Souvenirs - with a history dating back to the mid 1,800’s, the Sir Selwyn Selwyn-Clarke Market (often called the Victoria Market) remains one of the islands best examples of Victorian-Seychelles style architecture.
 Originally a food-centric market, the market still has an almost dizzying variety of fish, fruit, spices and vegetables, along with plenty of tourist-pleasing items from sarongs to coconut oil.
 Stallholders love to talk and are more than happy to share grandma’s famous recipe for creole curry.
 Couldn’t resist the fresh fish and forest fruits?
 Bring it back to MAIA and let the chef team create something from your shopping bag.

 - Open from very early to 17h00 Monday to Saturday